bakanchevn/SimpleSparkMlPipeline/README.md

 sh spark_stream_run.sh
 ```

+It starts application which use stream which reads topic client_in from kafkas, provides model evaulation for rows, and produces result to topic client_out.

 # Kafka

 ## Produce
-To emulate customer producing you can use on of this command:
+To emulate customer clients flow input you can use one of these commands:

 Just some batch portion of clients: